 • Safe to use

 Steel coils can be formed into any shape and are often used along with other materials to create specific shapes.
-These coils are used for a variety of applications including building components, machinery and electrical equipment, kitchen appliances, etc.
+Coiled steel is used for a variety of applications including building components, machinery and electrical equipment, kitchen appliances, etc.

 Some of the widely known steel coil uses include: